whatgoodisaroad/surveyor/readme.md

 Surveyor is a DSL for describing surveys.
 It describes...

 * what questions are included in a survey,
-* it describes what answers are possible for the questions,
+* what answers are possible for the questions,
-* it describdes the answers provided to the questions by a survey-taker
+* the answers to the questions made by a survey-taker
 * and finally it can describe how sections of the survey are conditional on how certain questions are answered.